 All parents and guardians are asked to sign a Home-School Agreement.
 This clearly states our commitment to their child.
 It also sets out what we expect in return, in terms of commitment, attendance and behaviour.

 - See our Policies and Publications page to access our Home School Agreement

 An effective partnership is dependent upon good communication and we are committed to regular, accurate, useful communication with parents.

 We welcome parents contacting the Academy and do all we can to help with questions and enquiries.

 We produce regular newsletters to keep our pupils, staff and parents updated on Academy life.
 Our Pupil Newsletter is produced every term and a Principal’s Newsletter is issued every half term.
 To read our latest newsletters click here.

-Text messages are used by the Academy to remind parents of important information and deadlines.
+We use the My Ed app or text message to remind parents of important information and deadlines.
 These include revision classes or after-school clubs that their child should attend.
 We also send messages to let parents know when we send a letter home with their child.
 If the Academy needs to remain closed (e.g. due to snow), we will send a text message by 7.30am in the morning and will also text if the Academy needs to close early for any reason.